renebitter/portfolio/data/projects/portfolio.md

 getStaticProps & getStaticPaths for all dynamic pages and sends props to ProjectContent component.

-getProjectsFiles() gets all markdown files in the data directory. slugs maps through it and removes the '.md' extension and uses the file name as the slug.
+getProjectsFiles() gets all markdown files in the data directory.

+'const slugs' maps through all markdown files and removes the '.md' extension and uses the file name as the slug.

 <details>